 Can I increase my available investable margin?

-The amount of margin available to you goes up when you add more money to your account or when the marginable securities in your account appreciate in value.
-However, if you have a borrowing limit set on your account, your available margin will typically not increase above that limit.
+The amount of margin available to you goes up when you add more money to your brokerage account or if the marginable securities in your account appreciate in value.
+However, if you have a borrowing limit set on your brokerage account, your available margin won't increase above that limit.

-If you have $2,000 cash in your account, you can invest up to $2,000 with margin.
+For example, if you have $2,000 cash in your brokerage account, you can invest up to $2,000 with margin.
 If you increase your cash account value to $3,000 by depositing $1,000, your available margin will increase to $3,000.
-However, if you set a $2,000 borrowing limit, your available margin will not go up regardless of how much you deposit.
+However, if you set a $2,000 borrowing limit, your available margin won't go up regardless of how much you deposit.

 All investments involve risk including loss of principal.
 No investments are FDIC insured.
-All examples are hypothetical and do not reflect actual or anticipated results.
-Content is provided for informational purposes only; it does not constitute investment advice and is not a recommendation for any security, account type or feature, or trading strategy.
-Past performance does not guarantee future results.
+All examples are hypothetical and don’t reflect actual or anticipated results.
+Content is provided for informational purposes only; it doesn’t constitute investment advice and isn’t a recommendation for any security, account type or feature, or trading strategy.
+Past performance doesn’t guarantee future results.

 Margin investing involves interest charges and risks, including the potential to lose more than deposited or the need to deposit additional collateral in a falling market.
 Before using margin, customers must determine whether this type of trading strategy is right for them given their specific investment objectives, experience, risk tolerance, and financial situation.

-For more information, please see FINRA’s Investor Alert and Robinhood Financial’s Customer Relationship Summary, Margin Disclosure Statement, and Margin Agreement.
+For more information, review FINRA’s Investor Alert and Robinhood Financial’s Customer Relationship Summary, Margin Disclosure Statement, and Margin Agreement.
 These disclosures contain important information on Robinhood Financial’s products and services, conflicts of interests, lending policies, interest charges, and the risks associated with margin investing enabled accounts.

-Cryptocurrency trading and custodial services are offered through an account with Robinhood Crypto.
-Robinhood Crypto is not a member of SIPC or FINRA.
+Crypto trading and custodial services are offered through an account with Robinhood Crypto.
+Robinhood Crypto isn't a member of SIPC or FINRA.
 Robinhood Crypto and Robinhood Financial are separate but affiliated entities.
-Cryptocurrencies are not securities and your cryptocurrency investments are not FDIC insured or SIPC protected.
-For more information see the Robinhood Crypto Risk Disclosure.
+Cryptocurrencies aren't securities and your crypto isn't FDIC insured or SIPC protected.
+For more information, review the Robinhood Crypto Risk Disclosure.

 Robinhood Financial LLC (member SIPC), is a registered broker dealer.
-Robinhood Securities, LLC (member SIPC), provides brokerage clearing services.
+Robinhood Securities, LLC (member SIPC) is a registered broker-dealer and provides brokerage clearing services.
 Robinhood Crypto, LLC provides crypto currency trading.
 All are subsidiaries of Robinhood Markets, Inc. (‘Robinhood’), trading as HOOD on Nasdaq.